DJ LeMahieu Player Props: Yankees vs. Mets

-DJ LeMahieu and his .385 on-base percentage over his past 10 games (88 points higher than his season-long percentage), will be in action for the New York Yankees versus the New York Mets and Justin Verlander on July 25 at 7:05 PM ET.
+The New York Yankees, including DJ LeMahieu (.425 on-base percentage in past 10 games, 124 points above season-long percentage), take on starting pitcher Jose Quintana and the New York Mets at Yankee Stadium, Wednesday at 7:05 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Royals.
+In his previous game he had a hitless showing (0-for-2) against the Mets.

 DJ LeMahieu Game Info & Props vs. the Mets